-Students who have completed the following requirements will be eligible to be promoted to the fourth year (OMS IV) of the program:
+Students who have completed the following requirements will be eligible to be promoted to the rank of OMS IV.

-- Successful completion of clinical clerkships by June 30; and - Updated background check on file with Office of the Registrar; and - Updated and negative drug screening on file with the Office of the Registrar; and - Documentation of all required health records (including current PPD) on file with the Office of the Registrar; and - Good financial standing with the Office of Student Financial Services; and - Documentation of current health insurance on file with the Office of Student Financial Services.
+- All OMS III clinical clerkships must be successfully completed by the first day of the OMS IV calendar year.
+Any exceptions of this requirement must receive explicit approval by the Dean of the College of Osteopathic Medicine; and - Updated background check on file with the Office of the Registrar; and - Updated and negative drug screening on file with the Office of the Registrar; and - Documentation of all required health records (including current PPD) on file with the Office of the Registrar; and - Good financial standing with the Office of Student Financial Services; and - Documentation of current health insurance on file with the Office of Student Financial Services.

-Students who fail to complete any requirement may not be allowed to engage in audition clerkships until the requirements are completed and they are certified for the fourth year (OMS IV) of studies.
+Students who fail to complete any requirement may not be allowed to engage in audition clerkships until the requirements are completed and they are promoted to the rank of OMS IV.